prooph/message-flow-analyzer/README.md

 ## Why?

-The prooph message flow analyzer scans your project for prooph messages and collects information how these messages flow through your project source code :)
+The prooph message flow analyzer scans your project for prooph messages and collects information how these messages flow through your system :)

 The analysis contains information about: